Dynamical Equations For The Period Vectors In A Periodic System Under Constant External Stress: Introduction

-As molecular dynamics (MD) simulation \cite{al,fre,haile} can be used to simulate all of the above processes in various fields of physics, let us use the MD terminology in the following.
-The center cell is called ``MD\ cell'', and the particles in the MD cell are called ``MD particles''.
+As an application of Newtonian Dynamics, Molecular Dynamics (MD) simulations of many-particle systems play an important role in Biophysics, Chemical Physics, and Condensed Matter Physics\cite{al,fre,haile}.
+As simulated systems, crystals are of periodic structures by themselves.
+For other systems, the periodic boundary conditions are often employed to reduce the number of degrees of freedom.
+In these situations, the system being studied can be described as a ``dynamical crystal" filled with repeating cells.
+The particle position vectors inside a given cell, together with the independent period vectors (cell edge vectors, or basic vectors or lattice vectors in crystals) form a complete set of degrees of freedom of the system.
+The dynamics of the particles in the cell are determined by Newton's second law.
+What about the period vectors?

-The first periodic dynamical equation was the one for cell volume proposed by Andersen in 1980\cite{a} in his simulation of fluids subjected to a constant external pressure.
-Shortly thereafter, Parrinello and Rahman extended Andersen's idea to a new MD theory (PRMD), in which the dynamical equations for the complete periods were proposed for constant external pressure and constant general external stress respectively\cite{pr1,pr2}.
-Since then, many phase transition simulations on crystal structures induced by external forces have been carried out\cite{Mart,Rou,mol,Mor,Tra}, especially after it was combined with the well-known Car-Parrinello MD\cite {cpmd,fo,ber}.
-Later, some various versions of the PRMD were also proposed \cite{ray1,ray2,ray3,cll,wen,jv,szm}.
+In 1980, Andersen proposed an MD theory that allows the cell volume (but only the volume) to change in a simulation of fluids, subject to a constant external pressure \cite{a}.
+Shortly thereafter, Parrinello and Rahman extended Andersen's idea to a new MD theory (PRMD), in which the dynamical equations for the complete period vectors were proposed for constant external pressure and constant external stress respectively\cite{pr1,pr2}, both in the framework of Lagrangian Dynamics.